NiclasHaderer/AsyncSpotify/EXAMPLES.md

 api_client = SpotifyApiClient(prefernces)
 ```

-To get a code from Spotify the user has to agee to the scopes your app asks for.
+To get a code from Spotify the user has to agree to the scopes your app asks for.
 For this you create an authorization, let the user visit this url and read the code parameter in the spotify redirect.
-If you have some questions about this process read [this](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow) spotify aritcle about it.
+If you have some questions about this process read [this](https://developer.spotify.com/documentation/general/guides/authorization-guide/#authorization-code-flow) spotify article about it.

 ```python
 # Build the authorization url for the users